 We are reimbursed by the patients’ insurance a fixed amount per therapy session, independent of what the session entails.
-Using the Lokomat benefit us by reducing the number of clinicians required: this decreases the physical strain on the therapists and increases the clinical improvements for the patients.
+Using the Lokomat benefit us by reducing the number of clinicians required.

 Courage Kenny Rehabilitation Institute was created in 2013.
 It provides a continuum of rehabilitation services for people with short and long term conditions, injuries and disabilities.
 Institute’s goal is to improve health, make it easier for families to get the right services and reduce costs by preventing complications.
 Our services include inpatient care, outpatient care and community services.

-This clinical experience report is meant to serve as an example of how the Erigo, Lokomat, Andago, and ArmeoSpring are integrated into an ambulatory rehabilitation setting in an outpatient clinic.
+This clinical experience report is meant to serve as an example of how the Lokomat is integrated into an ambulatory rehabilitation setting in an outpatient clinic.
 It is not necessarily a standard recommendation from Hocoma.